-Relax, Relate, Release — Meditation is an All Purpose Resource.
+Relax, Reset, Release — Meditation is an All-Purpose Resource.

-Isn’t it great when something that’s beneficial is also easy?
+Isn’t it great when something that’s so beneficial is also easy?

 Meditation can help with so many issues I think of it as an all-purpose resource.
 The best part is that you can implement this today.
 No special course or materials or training necessary.